gauravsahi/aconnect/README.md

 --source-account <account ID>

 Request
-When you invoke a Lambda function, the set of parameters passed can be seen in the model definition.
+Note down the ARN of Lambda function deployed by CloudFormation and use the same while invoking it from Amazon Connect When you invoke a Lambda function, the set of parameters passed can be seen in the model definition.
 The sample JSON request event is available on page#14 of the Amazon Connect Administration Guide.
 The request is divided into three parts:
 • Contact data—This is always passed by Amazon Connect for every contact.
 Some parameters are optional.